cppalliance/drone-ci/docs/drone-ci.md

 ## Multiarch

-In order to test on arm64 platforms, specify one of these images
+In order to test on arm64 or s390x platforms, specify one of these images

 cppalliance/droneubuntu1204:multiarch
 cppalliance/droneubuntu1404:multiarch